-Here is an outline of the seven different kinds of topical back pain relief products available without a prescription, their mode of action, and the likelihood that they could work for you.
+Here is an outline of the seven different kinds of topical back pain relief products (six of them available without a prescription), their mode of action, and the likelihood that they could work for you.

 Counterirritants are substances such as menthol, camphor, or wintergreen oil that create a stinging, burning, or “icy hot” sensation.
 The theory is that the burning sensation overrides the noxious signals going into your brain, thus alleviating pain.